emmajanedrews/base-template/_posts/2018-03-19-where-is-houston-headed-after-hurricane-harvey.md

 {% include pullquote.html %}

-Jim Blackburn, co-director of SSPEED, says “[…] **The 100-year floodplain is absolutely obsolete****.**” Instead, he suggests that the city of Houston should use a 500-year floodplain in the interim and use that as their development standard until the new flood maps are completed.&nbsp;
+Jim Blackburn, co-director of SSPEED, says “[…] **The 100-year floodplain is absolutely obsolete****.**” Instead, he suggests that the city of Houston should use a 500-year floodplain in the interim and use that as their development standard until the new flood maps are completed.

 Additionally, he has other great insights and recommendations in his paper called “The Role of Public and Private Stakeholders in Solving Houston’s Flooding Problem.”